 - If you work for us or on our behalf as a contractor

-You may engage with us through social media platforms or through features on our websites that integrate with social media platforms.
+You may engage with us through social media platforms or through features on our websites or within our products that integrate with social media platforms.
 When you engage with us through social media platforms, you may allow us to have access to certain information from your social media profile based upon your privacy preference settings on such platforms.
 We recommend that you review the settings of your social media profile on the social media platforms that you use, to ensure that you understand what information may be collected about you.

 Our websites, products and services (including any cloud applications and mobile applications) have been created for business purposes and are not intended for use by children, and we do not knowingly collect any personal information about children.

 We may collect the following types of personal information about you:

 - Email addresses

 - The name of the organisation you work for

 - Topics of interest regarding DNASTREAM’s products and services